BDC Hamburger Icon

 2. Discuss the problem with the employee as soon as possible.

 If the issue is stemming directly from the employee, discuss your concerns with them and allow them to correct their mistakes.
-It’s important to address employee performance and attitude problems as soon as possible so you can remedy them before they get out of control.
+It’s important to address an employee’s performance and attitude problems as soon as possible so you can remedy them before they get out of control.

-“Many companies have implemented management with more frequent performance reviews or performance improvement plans,” said Thompson.
+“Many companies have implemented management with more frequent performance reviews or performance improvement plans,” Thompson said.
 “Many companies find that early action leads to the best chance of success, allowing an employee the opportunity to improve before they suffer irreparable reputational damage because they are not meeting the goals of the company.”

 Having a good performance management process in place can help keep employees on track with individual, team and company goals.